atomone-hub/govgen/CONTRIBUTING.md

   The name convention for the feature branch must be `feat/{issue#}-branch-name`.
   Note that (similar to `main`) all feature branches have branch protection rules and they run the CI.
   Unlike `main`, feature branch may intermittently fail `make lint`, `make run-tests`, or `make build/install`.
-* Fork the repo (core developers must create a branch directly in the Gaia repo), branch from the HEAD of the feature branch, make some commits, and submit a PR to the feature branch.
+* Fork the repo (core developers must create a branch directly in the GovGen repo), branch from the HEAD of the feature branch, make some commits, and submit a PR to the feature branch.
   All PRs targeting a feature branch should follow the same guidelines in this document.
 * Once the feature is completed, submit a PR from the feature branch targeting `main`.